MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Vision-Based Target Detection

-Due to multiple target revelations (as described in Sec.~\ref{subsec:performanceComparison}), a Matlab script was used for obtaining a unique bounding box surrounding the target (the car).
-The script computes the maximum (Fig.~\ref{subfig:maximumBoundingBox}) and the average (Fig.~\ref{subfig:averageBoundingBox}) bounding boxes, as shown in Fig.~\ref{fig:maximumAverageBoundingBox}.
-The maximum approach put more trust in the detection results, while the average approach tries to filter out the revelation errors.
-The ``good'' choice depends on the particular used classifier and on the amount frames employed during the training phase.
-In our case study, the maximum bounding box has been chosen to figure out the image-based visual problem.
+Due to multiple target revelations (see, Sec.~\ref{subsec:performanceComparison}), a Matlab script was used to obtain a unique bounding box surrounding the target (the car).
+The script computes the maximum (Fig.~10(a)) and the average (Fig.~10(c)) bounding boxes, as shown in Fig.~\ref{fig:maximumAverageBoundingBox}.
+The maximum approach puts more trust in the detection results, while the average approach tries to filter out the revelation errors.
+The ``good'' choice depends on the particular employed classifier and on the amount of frames used during the training phase.
+For the considered testbed, the maximum bounding box was chosen to figure out the~\ac{IBVS} problem.

-Whereas, the CAMShift algorithm was used to follow the car along the path.
-This algorithm performs target tracking by searching for its probability distribution pattern in a local adaptive size window whose initial size window is the output of the bounding box selection script.
-Although it does not guarantee the best performances, the algorithm supplies reliable and robust results~\cite{Artner2008}.

-In Figure~\ref{fig:camshiftTrackingAlgorithm} three consecutive frames produced as output by the tracker are reported.
-The frames show how the algorithm works exploiting low sensitiveness w.r.t. any change in the object appearance (e.g., shape deformation, scale, and illumination changes or camera motion), compared with detection.

-Then, the distance vector between the image ($u_\mathrm{img}$, $v_\mathrm{img}$) and the bounding centroids ($u_{bb}$, $v_{bb}$) is computed, as depicted in Figs.~\ref{fig:camshiftTrackingAlgorithm} and~\ref{fig:boundingBoxOttenutaDetection}.
-The vector aims to provide the reference signals ($e_u$ and $e_v$) to the drone trajectory control~\cite{Pestana2014} (see Sec.~\ref{subsec:referenceGenerator}), so to move the drone in such a way that the car bounding box center overlaps with the image centroid.
+Once the target has been recognized, the distance vector computing block generates the references for the drone trajectory control (see, Sec.~\ref{sec:flightControlSystem} and Fig.~\ref{fig:schemaDiControllo}) measuring the distance between the image ($u_\mathrm{img}$, $v_\mathrm{img}$) and bounding box ($u_{bb}$, $v_{bb}$) centroids, as depicted in Fig.~\ref{fig:boundingBoxOttenutaDetection}.
+The vector aims to provide the reference signals ($e_u$ and $e_v$) to move the drone so that the center of the bounding box surrounding the car overlaps the centroid of the image. \Figure[!t]()[width=0.48\textwidth]{pdf/imageFrame.pdf}{The diagram shows how frames are processed once the target is detected.
+The distance vector and the bounding box are represented in blue and yellow, respectively.
+The image ($u_\mathrm{img}$, $v_\mathrm{img}$) and bounding box ($u_{bb}$, $v_{bb}$) centroids are also reported. }